Plus500 review summary

 |💱 Number of base currencies supported||16|

 |🎮 Demo account provided||Yes|

-Plus500 has low stock trading fees and charges no withdrawal fee.
+Plus500 charges no withdrawal fee and has average forex CFD fees.
 There is an inactivity fee, but it's charged only if you don't log in to the platform.
-On the negative side, forex CFD fees are high.

 |• Inactivity fee applies only if you don't log in to the platform|

 |Assets||Fee level||Fee terms|

 |S&P 500 CFD||Average||The fees are built into the spread, 0.7 points is the average spread cost during peak trading hours.|